List of songs recorded by Kelly Clarkson

-American singer Kelly Clarkson has recorded material for her nine studio albums.
+American singer Kelly Clarkson has recorded material for her ten studio albums.
 After signing a contract in 2002 with RCA Records, a division of then-Bertelsmann Music Group (now Sony Music), 20-year-old Clarkson released the double A-side single "Before Your Love" / "A Moment Like This" and began to record tracks for her debut studio album, Thankful (2003).
 Its lead single, "Miss Independent", received a nomination for a Grammy Award for Best Female Pop Vocal Performance in 2004.
 "Miss Independent" was followed by "Low" and "The Trouble With Love Is", which was featured as a single from the soundtrack of the film Love Actually.
 In 2004, Clarkson recorded the song "Breakaway", which was released as a single from the soundtrack of the film The Princess Diaries 2: Royal Engagement.
 The song's commercial success inspired Clarkson to name her second studio album Breakaway.
 The album won a Grammy Award for Best Pop Vocal Album in 2006, while its second single, "Since U Been Gone", won for Best Female Pop Vocal Performance.
 Subsequent singles, "Behind These Hazel Eyes" (2005), "Because of You" (2005), and "Walk Away" (2006), became successful hits.
 Clarkson's third studio album, My December, was released in 2007.
 The album became a subject of a dispute with then RCA Music Group chairman Clive Davis, who criticized the album and suggested that Clarkson reunite with her previous collaborators.
 "Never Again", the lead single from My December, became its only hit single.
 Succeeding releases from My December included "Sober", "One Minute", and "Don't Waste Your Time".